 - is a US Citizen

-These are the absolute minimum requirements to contract.
+These are the absolute minimum requirements to contract and become obligated.
 Contracts and scholarships are awarded based on merit to those showing great potential for service as a commissioned officer.

 ROTC also offers physical fitness classes aimed at preparing our students to excel physically.
 We allow students considering the Army as a career choice to participate in all the extra activities and training we offer.

-Once contracted, students are considered Contracted Cadets.
+Once contracted, students are considered Cadets.
 If you're interested in becoming a Cadet, you should contact the ROTC department.
-In most cases, you'll start by enrolling in MLSC 101.
+In most cases, you'll start by enrolling in MLSC 101 or 102.